sorbet/sorbet/website/docs/type-annotations.md

 > variables are defined.
 Sorbet resolves this cyclical dependency by either
 > using types that you have explicitly defined with `T.let`, or by relying on
 > simple code patterns like the one described above.

-## Type annotations and strictness levels

-Sorbet allows the programmer to opt-in to greater levels of static type rigor.
-At lower [strictness modes](static.md), Sorbet allows definitions to be untyped, but at `# typed: strict`, Sorbet requires explicit type annotations on any definitions where it would have assumed `T.untyped` without an annotation before.
-Specifically, in a `# typed: strict` file it's an error to omit type annotations for:

-- methods
-- instance variables
-- class variables
-- constants

-It may seem counterintuitive that Sorbet does _not_ require type annotations in a file marked `# typed: true`, but this is an intentional part of Sorbet's implementation of [gradual typing](gradual.md).
-In the `# typed: true` strictness level, unannotated methods, instance variables, and constants are assumed to be `T.untyped`.
-This allows a programmer to write untyped or partially-typed definitions while still benefiting from type checking when static type information is present.